alandtse/tesla/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

-A fork of the [official Tesla integration](https://www.home-assistant.io/integrations/tesla/) in Home Assistant.

-This is the successor to the core app which was removed due to Tesla login issues.
+A fork of the previous official Tesla integration in Home Assistant which has been removed due to Tesla login issues.
 Do not report issues to Home Assistant.

 To use the component, you will need an application to generate a Tesla refresh token: